41° 08′ N, 08° 36′ W

 8. Watch the sunset with a drink at Jardim do Morro

 Miradouro do Jardim is a famous viewpoint, offering an incredible view of the city’s historic center with the iconic Ribeira district and the picturesque riverside landscape.
-In the evening, Jardim do Morro turns into a cozy hotspot where you can lay on the grass, have a drink to the music of street musicians and enjoy the pleasant atmosphere.
+In the evening, Jardim do Morro turns into a cozy hotspot where you can lay on the grass, have a drink to the music of street musicians, and enjoy the pleasant atmosphere.
 This garden is a famous spot for both locals and tourists to watch the sunset and appreciate Porto’s captivating scenery.

-Livrario Lello is one of the oldest and most beautiful bookstores in Portugal.
-With its winding wooden staircase, towering bookshelves and stained glass skylight, it is even said to be the most beautiful bookstore in the world.
+Livraria Lello is one of the oldest and most beautiful bookstores in Portugal.
+With its winding wooden staircase, towering bookshelves, and stained glass skylight, it is even said to be the most beautiful bookstore in the world.
 We have to disappoint the Harry Potter fans: JK Rowling herself has debunked rumors that this bookstore was her inspiration, as she has never even been here.
 However, this does not alter the fact that the Harry Potter atmosphere is there and that it is simply a beautiful bookstore that you should definitely visit.
-It’s without a doubt one of the most famous things to do in Porto, Portugal.
-Keep in mind that even though you have to book a time slot to visit the bookstore, it can still be very busy and overwhelming inside, taking away a bit of the magic.

-Tip: To visit Livrario Lello, you must purchase an entrance ticket online in advance.
+Tip: To visit Livraria Lello, you must purchase an entrance ticket online in advance.
 If you then buy a book in the bookstore, your entrance fee will be deducted from the price of the book.

 Practical

-Entrance: € 8,-
+Entrance: € 10,-

 Daily: 9am - 5pm